LogainHamdan/Multi-Modules-Flutter-Quiz-App/README.md

      - "Next" and "Show Answer" buttons are intelligently displayed only after the timer ends or the user submits an answer, ensuring focus and anticipation during gameplay.
    - **Gamified Progress Bar**:
      - A visually appealing progress bar adds a game-like flow, motivating users to advance and complete quizzes while tracking their performance.
+   - **Progress Descriptive Row**:
+      - For each question, a set of icons is displayed to indicate the status of the user's answer:
+      - Red False Icon (Cross): If the user selects an incorrect answer.
+      - Green Check/Tick Icon: If the user selects the correct answer.
+      - Question Mark Icon: If the user skips the question without answering, or the time is up.

 ---